brandenbeardsley2021/Dice-BB/README.md

 Roll the dice, the first player to accumulate a score of 100 wins!

-Warning: If you roll a one your score will reset to 0, click the hold button to add the points to your score.
+Hint: If you roll a 1 your score will reset to 0, click the hold button to add the points to your score before rolling a 1.
 Good Luck!